Lynk expert network

 Lynk Answers - a classic expert network service (interviews, surveys and in-person meetings).

-- Lynk Circles - a platform similar to those offered by Zapnito and Arbolus (and originally also by Deepbench), to help clients organize their own advisor networks.
-This was posted as "coming soon" since June 2020, and has not yet been launched in April 2022.
+Lynk Circles - a platform similar to those offered by Zapnito and Arbolus (and originally also by Deepbench), to help clients organize their own advisor networks.
+This was posted as "coming soon" since June 2020, and was eventually launched in the summer of 2022.

-- Lynk Infinity - said to be an expert network aggregator, similar to the one offered by Inex One.
-Similar to Lynk Circles, this product has not yet been shown to the market since it was first announced in June 2020, and launched much later, in February 2023.
+Lynk Infinity - said to be an expert network aggregator, similar to the one offered by Inex One.
+Similar to Lynk Circles, this product was first announced in June 2020, and launched much later, in February 2023.

 At Inex One, we're intrigued by this move, and curious to see how it plays out.
 We firmly believe that expert networks and clients need better tech workflows, but we are curious to see if any expert network will agree to be aggregated by their competitor 🙃.
 The jury is out.